Why Health Care Companies Should "Walk the Walk" When It Comes to DEI

 “If [pharmaceutical companies] have medications for diabetes, obesity, hypertension, cardiovascular disease or renal disease, which usually go together, they need to have a strong presence in minority communities because that's where most of the patients are going to be,” Dr. Caballero says.

 The same is true for many other health measures and conditions.
-Black, Hispanic and American Indian and Alaska Native (AIAN) people tend to fare worse than white people on measures related to health coverage, access, status, outcomes and social determinants of health, according to the Kaiser Family Foundation.
+Black, Hispanic, American Indian, and Alaska Native (AIAN) people tend to fare worse than white people on measures related to health coverage, access, status, outcomes, and social determinants of health, according to the Kaiser Family Foundation.
 The COVID-19 pandemic exacerbated and may have widened many of these disparities.

 To communicate effectively with the target groups, business leaders need to be aware of considerations related to DEI and be committed to hiring a diverse staff.